rilwanfit/Developer-Guides/Testing/index.md

 ### Testing pyramid

+#### Unit test
-**Unit test**: It should have strong foundation of using test.
-Test covering very small amount of code.
+ It should have strong foundation of using test.
+ - Test covering very small amount of code.
+ - each unit test is done in isolation.
+If, for example, a class needs a database connection, we're actually going to fake that database connection so that we can focus on testing just the logic of the class itself.
+#### Integration
-**Integration**: Tests multiple modules in the system for compliance.
-Ex: test own system against database
+ Tests multiple modules in the system for compliance.

+ - An integration test is basically a unit test: you call functions and check their return values.
+But now, instead of faking the database connection, you'll use the real database connection.

+#### Acceptance / functional
-**Acceptance**: Test the system for high-level compliance.
+ Test the system for high-level compliance.

 UI: Enter through the UI and test a specific flow.